Microsoft-Web/WebCampTrainingKit/Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/README.md

 	> 	**Speaking Point:**
 	>
 	As the project is loading, talk about changes to the project template, including the new application anatomy, services, prebuilt middlewares and client-side development.

-1. Click Cancel in the Choose Source Control dialog

 1. Explore the generated solution in the **Solution Explorer**.